'Worst humiliation in club's history': Warriors' Anzac shocker

 The Warriors had only trailed 16-10 at halftime, but three tries in six minutes early in the second half ended their resistance.

-The Storm disappeared out of sight after that, as the Warriors could barely completed a set in the second half.
+The Storm disappeared out of sight after that, as the Warriors could barely complete a set in the second half.

 The visitors were left to rue costly errors in the first half, which gifted two tries to the Melbourne team when the contest was still in the balance.

-To compound their nightmare, the Warriors also lost Josh Curran and Dallin Watene-Zelezniak to serious injuries.
+To compound their nightmare, the Warriors lost Josh Curran and Dallin Watene-Zelezniak to serious injuries.

-It was the Storm's 12th successive win over the Auckland team, a run that dates back to 2015.
+It was the Storm's 12th successive win over the Warriors, a run that dates back to 2015.

 The manner of the defeat will be a hammer blow for Nathan Brown's team, after they competed well in the first period before completely falling away in the second.